CylonicRaider/Instant/docs/RUNNING.md

 Instant.jar`, and point your browser to [localhost:8080](http://localhost:8080).

+### HTTPS

+The backend supports plain HTTP exclusively; to provide HTTPS, you have to use a reverse proxy.

+## Building the backend

+A pre-built backend should be provided as `Instant.jar` with every commit; if you do not need to run modified versions of the backend, using the pre-built one should be fine (**note**, however, that it does not include commit information).

 ### UNIX-like OS-es

 For re-compiling the backend, a simple `make` suffices.
 Note that, since Git